wp-plugins/ifs-seo-simple/readme.txt

 You will need to know how to turn on the Wordpress custom fields.
 That's all.

+More information on how it all works in the screens of the plugin.

 == Installation ==

 The IFS Simple SEO module does not require any specific installation, except just download from Wordpress and install yourself or use the Wordpress installer.

+More information about configuring in the screens of the plugin.
+It has a configuration screen.

 == Frequently Asked Questions ==